 Just like other muscles in your body, if you neglect to challenge your brain, it gets lazy and atrophies.
 Your brain needs to be challenged and stimulated daily to continue to grow and develop as you age.

-If you want to improve your brain and to keep it healthy as you age, start by being more present at the moment, focus on your task, and pay attention to the details.
+If you want to improve your brain and to keep it healthy as you age, start right now by being more present in the moment, focus on your task, and pay attention to the small details.